MP for Braintree

 Shadow Secretary of State for Housing, Communities and Local Government

-Sir James Cleverly is a Conservative MP for Braintree, first elected in 2015.
-He has held a string of senior government roles, including Foreign Secretary and Home Secretary, and since July 2025 has been the Shadow Secretary of State for Housing, Communities and Local Government.
+Sir James Cleverly is the Conservative MP for Braintree, first elected in 2015.
+He has held a string of high-profile government and front-bench roles, including Foreign Secretary and Home Secretary, and since 2025 serves as the Shadow Secretary of State for Housing, Communities and Local Government.
+His career spans international affairs and domestic policy within the Conservative Party.

-Declares 14 financial interests, including ongoing paid employment and ad hoc payments, various earnings and miscellaneous interests, and visits outside the UK.
+Declares 14 financial interests, including ongoing paid employment, ad hoc payments and visits outside the UK.

 Generated 21 February 2026